Contact us today!

 Global Wine Production Falls

-The lowest wine volume for 60 yeaars was produced in 2024 owing largely to adverse weather (from early frosts and flooding to droughts) and economic pressures, according to the International Organisation of Vine and Wine.
+The lowest wine volume for 60 years was produced in 2024 owing largely to adverse weather (from early frosts and flooding to droughts) and economic pressures, according to the International Organisation of Vine and Wine.
 The estimate is 231 million hectolitres, a 2% decline on 2023 and 13% below the ten year average.

 In Europe, France experienced the greatest fall with production reduced by 23% to 36.9 million hectolitres.

-Scientists at the University of Barcelona have discovered that a glasss of wine each evening halves the risk of suffering a heart attack and stroke by comparison with those who do not consume.
+Scientists at the University of Barcelona have discovered that a glass of wine each evening halves the risk of suffering a heart attack and stroke by comparison with those who do not consume.
 They report that drinking a bottle of wine a week could be as good as taking statins.
 Wine - both white and red - has a "much greater protective effect" than formerly thought.

-The research - published in the European Heart Journal - involved testing the level of tartaric acid which is naturally found in grapes and detectable for five to six days after consumptoin.
+The research - published in the European Heart Journal - involved testing the level of tartaric acid which is naturally found in grapes and detectable for five to six days after consumption.
 Those who imbibed only one to three glasses a week were at 38% lower risk of heart disease.

 New Premier Cru for White Burgundy